-The built environment made interactive and adaptive by embedded computation has great promise to support and augment the lives of people.
-Led by Keith Evan Green, the ARCHITECTURAL ROBOTICS LAB at Cornell University focuses on the design and evaluation of, specifically, robotic built environments.
-The novelty of the lab lies in its recognition of the physical, built environment, from furniture to the metropolis, as a next frontier of computing and design.
+The physical environment made interactive and adaptive by embedded computer systems has great promise to support and augment us as we roam, explore, create, interconnect, and age.
+Led by Keith Evan Green, the ARCHITECTURAL ROBOTICS LAB at Cornell designs and evaluates interactive, meticulous, robotic environments.
+Established in 2005, the ARCHITECTURAL ROBOTICS LAB recognizes the built environment, from furniture to the metropolis, as a next frontier of robotics and design.

-The ARCHITECTURAL ROBOTICS LAB focuses its efforts on five primary applications: healthcare, learning and creativity, working life, disaster relief, and mass urbanization.
-In designing for these human applications, the lab dedicates itself to understanding populations sometimes overlooked by designers: children, elders, and individuals suffering from illness, disabilities and the challenges of dis/relocation.
+The ARCHITECTURAL ROBOTICS LAB focuses its efforts on healthcare, creativity and learning, working life, autonomous and space transport, community and civic life, disaster relief, and mass urbanization.
+In designing for these applications, the lab dedicates itself to understanding human populations sometimes overlooked by designers: children, elders, underserved communities, and individuals suffering from illness, disabilities and the challenges of dis/relocation.